Michele Renouf: Personal views

 Renouf claims not to be antisemitic on the grounds that she does not regard Judaism as genetic and criticises Christian Zionism in equivalent terms ("you don't have to be Jewish to be Jew-ish").
 She has described Judaism as a "repugnant and hate-filled religion."
 The European Jewish Congress quoted Renouf as telling the Tehran International Conference to Review the Global Vision of the Holocaust in 2006: "anti-Semitism is caused by the anti-gentile nature of Judaism".

-She advocates adherence to the inseparable four classical virtues, which she believes to be the basis of Western civilisation and the U.S. constitution.

 She has a website for what she terms "an all round common sense campaign option for the first Jewish homeland" of Birobidjan.